Should I spend more on a dream kitchen?

 Working out what to spend, and where, can be tricky, but if you build your perfect kitchen you’ll never want to leave…

-You’ve decided that 2018 is the year your long-planned kitchen renovation project gets under way, and spring seems like a good time to start.
+So, you’ve decided 2019 is the year your long-planned kitchen renovation gets under way.

-Style-wise you know exactly what you’re after, with piles of scribbled-on interiors mags, Pinterest boards and Instagram #KitchenGoals informing your plans.
+Style-wise you know exactly what you’re after, with piles of dog-eared interior mags, Pinterest boards and Instagram #KitchenGoals providing inspo.

 But how much should you spend on your layout and appliances?
 See our guide for help...